Healthy Homes Assessment Bay View

 What We Do

-We specialise in a variety of services to make sure that you are fully informed of the condition of any property you might be contemplating buying or selling and also other solutions.
+We offer a wide range of services to ensure that you are fully aware of the state of any property you may be looking to purchase or sell along with other services.

-We don’t just work with you , but we also work with large clients including the local authorities, banks, and insurance companies.
-They seem to enjoy this peace of mind provided, thanks to the information provided in our building inspection reports.
+We don’t just cooperate with you, we also have important clients such as bank branches, local councils and insurance companies.
+Evidently , they enjoy this peace of mind provided, thanks to the information in our building inspection reports.

-With our systematic method of conducting your home inspection as well as the latest technology in software including digital photos imbedded into your report, you can actually see any issues that may be identified.
-Because of our detailed report, it’s no wonder we receive so many referrals from clients our services to their family and friends.
+Our systematic method of conducting your house inspection and the latest software technology with digital photos embedded into your report, you can actually see any issues that could be discovered.
+With our comprehensive reporting it’s no wonder we receive so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports